JoeyLee-22/ScreenCapCNN/README.md

 # Screen Capture Convolutional Neural Network
 ## A CNN with a flexible web scraper, optimized resize function, and data preparation
 - - -
 This project is a machine learning model that categorizes images into two categories.
-After it has finishing training, it is used to take screenshots and classify them as either productive or nonproductive.
+After it has finished training, it is used to take screenshots and classify them as either productive or nonproductive.
 - - -
 ### Running the Program